 Data captured in scenarios that used ETW system providers, keyword and level filters, adapter filters, or other special filtering and modifiers.

-Message Analyzer also enables you to save session results after manipulating data for either of the following:
+Message Analyzer also enables you to save session results after working with either of the following:

-Any file that you open from the Recent File list, which displays to the right of Quick Open item when you hover your mouse over it in the Message Analyzer File menu.
+Any file that you open from the Recent File list, which displays to the right of Open item when you click it in the Message Analyzer File menu.

-Any logs or files that you load into Message Analyzer through the Quick Open feature.
+Any logs or files that you load into Message Analyzer through the Open feature.

 Message Analyzer enables you to save data for one session at a time only.
 Even if you have multiple viewer tabs open for a particular session, only one data set will be saved for that session.
 If you save the session data and then reload it through a Data Retrieval Session, it will display in the Analysis Grid viewer by default, even if you had a viewer tab open for the session other than the Analysis Grid viewer.
-If you want to save data from more than one session displayed on the Message Analyzer Home tab, you will need to select appropriate session tabs and save the data for each session separately.
+If you want to save data from more than one session that Message Analyzer displays, you will need to select appropriate session tabs and save the data for each session separately.

-When you are ready to save your session data and you click the Save As button in the Save As/Export Session dialog to display the Save As dialog, the latter opens to the following default location for saving Message Analyzer session data:
+After you open the Save/Export Session dialog and you click the Save As button, a Save As dialog opens to the following default location for saving Message Analyzer session data: